 Moreover, the SushiSwap platform allows DeFi traders to borrow and lend from a huge range of trading pairs.
 If enough collateral is provided, traders can leverage their borrowing power by up to 2x.
 While this is substantially lower than other DeFi margin trading opportunities, SushiSwap is a powerful DEX to swap, earn, earn yield, lend, borrow and leverage all on one decentralized platform.
 To learn more about the DEX, read our full review on SushiSwap.

 Bisq is a decentralized exchange that specializes in Bitcoin trading on a peer-to-peer network.
 What makes Bisq a great option is that it's one of the best no KYC crypto exchanges.
 Users can execute Bitcoin traders on the platform without a third party to manage the funds.
 This means Bisq does not hold any Bitcoin assets.
-An escrow service is used to ensure scammers cannot operate while the app also ensures that data is not stored long-term on its servers.
+A Bitcoin escrow feature is used to ensure scammers cannot operate while the app also assists that data is not stored long-term on its servers.

 The DEX provides access to over 50 markets including fiat currencies and cryptocurrencies like BTC, Zecash, Ether and DAI.
-It has fairly competitive fee rates that range from 0.7% to 0.1% which is similar to the DEXs mentioned above.
-There are limitations with Bisq - the DEX is only available as a desktop application that has to be downloaded on a Windows, Linux or Mac operating system – there is also no mobile support.
+Its fee rates range from 0.7% to 0.1% which is similar to the DEXs mentioned above.
+There are cons with Bisq - the DEX is only available as a desktop application that has to be downloaded on a Windows, Linux or Mac operating system – there is also no mobile support.

 What To Look For When Choosing A Crypto DEX